Overview, Part 2

 - Are you prepared for the Sabbath before sunset on Friday?

-- Do you have a simple Friday evening family worship at sunset?
+- Do you have a simple family worship at sunset on Friday to open the Sabbath hours?

 - Do you attend both Sabbath School and the Worship Service at church?